IMS-TEAM-1/logbook/Filip logbook/Logbook.md

 <h3>Wednesday 20</h3>

-Today I am working on merging the views to our new MVVM structure.
+Today I worked on merging the views to our new MVVM structure.
+The views was done in another branch on the side, so today when we were going to marge it was a bit of changes that needed to be done for conflicts.
+I worked on this with Killian and Ivin.
+After that we set it up so that we cleaned up a lot of code and are not using unnecessary code.
+It was a good day, we are ready for demo tomorrow where we will show the app and the views working correctly and being able to connect to API.